 Italy has 10 times more cases per million people than the US does.
 How does the US compare to other locations, folks…. ahem, like me… have been talking about, such as Germany and South Korea?
 Well, look at that!
 As far as cases go, we have LESS than both South Korea AND Germany!

-Here, the fact that the true number of cases, especially in the US, aren’t even detected does not harm our weighting of this observation, because again, the ones not detected are people with such mild cases that many times they don’t even know they have the illness at all.
+Here, the fact that the true number of cases, especially in the US, aren’t even detected does not harm our weighing of this observation, because again, the ones not detected are people with such mild cases that many times they don’t even know they have the illness at all.
 This is not true in SK, as discussed above.
 I don’t know where Germany is in this regards.

 Now let our eyes go all the way to the right to see the number of deaths per millions.
 Here we see something very, very interesting… You see all those red circles?
 Yea.
 That’s 2 people per million dying in the United States, Germany, South Korea, and even China (if you can believe China).
 And what about Italy?
 Remember Italy?
 Italy, our Inevitable Disaster Unless We END America As We Know It?
 A whopping 101.